-When you think of landscape photography, there are a number of notable names you can’t afford to leave out.
-These ones have defined the genre for what it presently is, beautifully exploring nature and presenting fascinating visual results.
+When you think of landscape photography, there are some notable names you can’t afford to leave out.
+These ones have defined the genre for what it is.
+Exploring nature and presenting fascinating visual results.

-Nature has, of course, been a source of inspiration for artists in different categories from painters to writers and even singers and photography has definitely not been left out.
-This article presents some of the best and famous landscape photographers who have taken the art and breathed a new kind of life into it, producing great art and extraordinary impact.
+Nature has, of course, been a source of inspiration for artists in different categories.
+From painters to writers and even singers.
+And photography has definitely not been left out.
+This article presents some of the best and famous landscape photographers.
+Who has taken the art and breathed a new kind of life into it, producing great art and extraordinary impact.

-One of the most memorable things about Andreas Gursky is that his 1999 photograph, Rhein II sold at $4.3 million in 2011 and held the record of being the most expensive photograph in the world.
+One of the most memorable things about Andreas Gursky is his 1999 photograph.
+Rhein II sold at $4.3 million in 2011 and held the record of being the most expensive photograph in the world.

-Here is a German photographer who creates really beautiful near abstract photos and is great at using elevated shooting points.
-His great skill in photography is notable in the way he eliminates unneeded elements from his photos to create excellent visuals.
+Here is a German photographer who creates beautiful near abstract photos.
+And is great at using elevated shooting points.
+His great skill in photography is notable.
+In the way he eliminates unneeded elements from his photos to create excellent visuals.